Glitch-guy0/kafka-python-example/README.md

 - [ ] Create a consumer that subscribes to two different topics
 - [ ] Implement a producer script
-- [ ] Build a gateway for load balancing between consumers
 - [ ] Enhance the producer to send custom messages
 - [ ] Set up performance testing for producer and consumer